Friends and family said, "You are going to California to do what?!?"

 We then saw Ryan Sandes claim second place ten to 15 minutes later.

 |Ryan Sandes finishes strong with 2nd place!|

 20 minutes later I was squeezed into this sausage casing of a wetsuit.
 Lovely.
-Into the river, created from snowmelt, Peter and I went with our headlamps on.
+Into the river, created from snowmelt, I went with my headlamp on.
 They had a cable strung across the river and a thick rope cable-tied to it.
 A raft was off to the side with a boater who could take volunteers to the other side or the occasional participant who didn't want to wade across, or was deemed unsafe to wade across safely.

 We were spread out on the cable every few feet.
 We would shine our lamps low into the water, shout jokes and encouraging words to the runners and their pacers, point out dangerous rocks, grab a shoulder or arm to stabilize them, move gear that threatened to drop in and get wet, and hold the cable steady under the weight of runners leaning on it.